kiwiaddo/crossways-documents/content/docs/smokefree-policy.md

 send a positive message about a smoke-free/auahi kore lifestyle as the norm.

 **Guidelines:** (How will we achieve it?)

-Smoking is prohibited at all times - 24 hours a day, seven days a week within the buildings or the grounds of the crèche, on crèche excursions and at official crèche socials.
+1. Smoking and vaping are prohibited at all times - 24 hours a day, seven days a week:
+   a.	within the buildings or the grounds of the crèche,
+   b.	on crèche excursions and
+   c.	at official crèche social events.
+2. Smoking and vaping are discouraged in the immediate vicinity of crèche (ie, on footpaths outside).

-Smoke-free signs are displayed at all entrances to the crèche premises and at every outer entrance to every building or enclosed area forming part of the crèche premises.
+3. Smoke-free signs are displayed at all entrances to the crèche premises and at every outer entrance to every building or enclosed area forming part of the crèche premises.

-The crèche’s Smoke-free Policy is promoted in the Enrolment Guidelines to ensure new families and caregivers are informed of the policy.
+4. The crèche’s Smoke-free Policy is outlined in the Enrolment Guidelines to ensure new families and caregivers are informed of the policy.
+5. All relievers will be reminded that the crèche has a Smoke-Free Policy in place.

-All staff members must report to the Co-ordinator or Supervisor immediately, when they identify any adult, staff member, visitor or child attempting to light or use a cigarette or other device or product that creates smoke in a prohibited area or during a crèche outing/social occasion.
+6. All staff members must report to a senior teacher immediately if they identify any adult, staff member, visitor or child attempting to light or use a cigarette or other device or product that creates smoke in a prohibited area or during a crèche outing/social occasion.

-When a ‘smoker’ is attempting to come onto, or is present in a smoke-free area, the Co-ordinator or Supervisor will advise the person that their presence and action is unlawful (‘the Crèche is required by law to be smoke-free’) and if they persist, then they are requested to leave the area immediately and/or put out the cause of the smoke.
+7. If someone who is smoking or vaping attempts to come onto, or is present in a smoke-free area, the senior teacher will advise the person that their presence and action is unlawful (‘the crèche is required by law to be smoke-free’) and if they persist, then they are requested to leave the area immediately and/or put out the cause of the smoke.

-The Co-ordinator or Supervisor is responsible for receiving/actioning/resolving complaints.

-If the Co-ordinator or Supervisor is unable to resolve the complaint satisfactorily, the complaint will be taken to the Crèche Management Committee for resolution.

-**References:**
+   Note: In this policy, ‘smoking’ is used as a general term that includes use of cigarettes, cigars etc, as well as vaping.

+References:
 Licensing Criteria for Early Childhood Education and Care Centres 2008: Criterion HS8, HS32 Smoking